rschreijer/lutung/README.md

 ======

 Lutung - a Java interface to the [Mandrill](http://www.mandrill.com/) API.
-All API calls are implemented thus far.
 Check out Mandrill's API [Documentation] (https://mandrillapp.com/api/docs/) to see all the possible magic.

 Features: